This project comprised a study of the surviving shipwreck heritage of Clyde-built vessels lost within the Clyde estuary and Firth of Clyde.

-This project has collated information from a range of sources and has enhanced knowledge of Clyde-built wrecks within the Clyde.
-In particular information from recreational divers has proved invaluable and has been the source of detailed information about the current condition of many Clyde-built wrecks, useful for on-going management.
-A number of wrecks previously recorded as of unknown identity in the RCAHMS database were positively identified during the project and more accurate positional information was established for a number of other wrecks.
-Additionally, the project identified a potentially significant wreck (Margaret Niven) the remains of which were not previously recorded.
-This project has also identified a number of other potentially significant wrecks within the Clyde, which reflect both its unique contributions to world-wide shipbuilding and local connections.
+This project also identified a number of other potentially significant wrecks within the Clyde, which reflect both its unique contributions to world-wide shipbuilding and local connections.
 These wrecks include paddle steamers (Lapwing and Princess of Wales), Clyde Puffers (e.g. Margaret Niven), steam-yachts with military connections (HMS Breda), a dredger (Greenock) and an 18th-century West Indiaman (Lady Margaret).
-Numerous other wrecks have been identified by this project, and all display some degree of significance.
+Numerous other wrecks have been identified by this project, all significant in a variety of ways.